The Most Reluctant Convert: Critical reception

 Emma Fowle of Premier Christianity praised the film, calling it, "not your stereotypical Christian movie," and praised the philosophical discussions (calling them "beautifully portrayed").
 However, while she said Ralph plays student Lewis "admirably," she called his Scottish accent "less convincing at times," and stated "asking a 31-year-old man to attempt to look 16 is a stretch..."
 She ended the review on a positive note, stating, "The events depicted might have happened over 80 years ago, but they remain... both pertinent and relatable. ... his is a testimony that will inspire both old and young.
 This is an intellectually robust conversion story, told with honesty, humour and warmth."

 Mark Burger of Yes!
-Weekly praised the film overall, but criticized the subtitle, calling it a "misnomer," and it's runtime, saying that it "limit its overall scope."
+Weekly praised the film overall, but criticized the subtitle, calling it a "misnomer," and its runtime, saying that it "limit[s] its overall scope."
 He concluded his review, stating, "[The film] is a worthy, if occasionally sketchy, tribute.
-Its… conveyed in modest, unforced terms, which is to its credit, and much of that credit is due to Max McLean."
+[It's]… conveyed in modest, unforced terms, which is to its credit, and much of that credit is due to Max McLean."